Back to Research

 Common questions

 • How can I learn more about Claude Code without slowing the team down?
 Start with the repo, not the model.
 Put durable rules in CLAUDE.md, move repeatable steps into a skill, and add one review checklist for agent-authored changes.
-That gives the team one path to follow and one place to update when the workflow changes.
+That gives the team a single path to follow and one place to update when the workflow changes, so learning happens through normal work instead of a separate training project.

 • What should go in CLAUDE.md versus a Claude skill?
 CLAUDE.md should hold stable facts: architecture rules, test commands, and team conventions.
-A Claude skill should hold repeatable procedures: code review steps, release checks, or a migration routine.
-The split matters because skills load on demand, while CLAUDE.md is always on.
+A skill should hold repeatable procedures: code review steps, release checks, or a migration routine.
+The split matters because skills load on demand while CLAUDE.md is always on, so keeping procedures out of the root file keeps it short and trustworthy.

 • How do hooks help Claude Code teams?
 Hooks add deterministic checks outside the model loop.
-Use them for validation, permission boundaries, logging, or formatting when you want the same action to happen every time.
-The caveat is scope: one hook should do one job, or debugging gets harder fast.
+Use them for validation, permission boundaries, logging, or formatting when you want the same action to happen every time, no matter how the prompt is worded.
+The one caveat is scope: keep each hook to a single job, or debugging which check failed gets hard fast.

 • What should reviewers check before trusting Claude-authored code?
-Reviewers should check the prompt or task intent, the files changed, the tests run, and whether permissions or connectors widened the blast radius.
-That is enough to catch most workflow mistakes without turning review into a ritual.
+Reviewers should check the prompt or task intent, the files changed, the tests run, and whether any permission or connector widened the blast radius.
+Those four things catch most workflow mistakes without turning review into a ritual.
+Write the expected check first, then read the diff against it.

 Further reading